Read this if you think LaTex is too complicated, and you want to focus on writing content instead of formatting your the LaTex document.

 .bibfile, and other tedious tasks I don't want to force out from the depths of my slender Hippocampus.

-word".
+- For example, putting quotes around a word requires you ``word"`.
 Start with a backtick and end with a double or single quote.
 That is extremely weird.

 .mdxfile, set the publish date, and